goblet/goblet/README.md

 ### Creating Your Project

 create your project directory, which should include an main.py and a requirements.txt.
-Make sure requirements.txt includes `goblet-gcs`
+Make sure requirements.txt includes `goblet-gcp`

 ```sh
 $ ls -la